 - Helps with the healing of wounds

-The iron in black soap works to improve blood circulation, bringing more oxygen to the surface of your skin to help with skin repair and bacterial defense for the exposed wound.
+The iron in black soap works to improve blood circulation, bringing more oxygen to the surface of your skin to help with skin repair and bacterial defence for the exposed wound.
 This prevents infection and helps the wound heal more quickly without becoming infected.

 - Can soothe razor bumps

-Razor bumps are a pesky side effect of shaving, but vitamin E’s ability to help skin looking radiant helps to diminish the appearance of razor bumps caused by shaving, while vitamin A assists in cell turnover to produce new, healthy skin cells.
+Razor bumps are a pesky side effect of shaving, but vitamin E’s ability to help skin look radiant helps to diminish the appearance of razor bumps caused by shaving, while vitamin A assists in cell turnover to produce new, healthy skin cells.

 How to Use African black soap

-- As African black soap is so powerful, it isn’t necessary to use a lot when washing your face.
+- As African black soap is so powerful, it isn’t necessary to use it a lot when washing your face.
 Too much of the soap can cause redness and dryness – a marble-sized piece of soap is perfect for your entire face and neck area.